Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Computing multivariate polynomials

 \end{example}

 \begin{remark} Polytropes have also appeared in the literature as \emph{alcoved polytopes of type $A$}.
-The volumes of alcoved polytopes were studied in \cite[Theorem 3.2]{LP} and \cite[Theorem 8.2]{LP2}, where the normalized volume of an alcoved polytope is described as a sum of discrete volumes of related alcoved subpolytopes. \end{remark}
+The volumes of alcoved polytopes of type A were studied in \cite[Theorem 3.2]{LP} and extended to general root systems in \cite[Theorem 8.2]{LP2}, where the normalized volume of an alcoved polytope is described as a sum of discrete volumes of related alcoved subpolytopes.
+More specifically, given a fixed alcoved polytope of type A, the normalized volume of the respective polytope $P$ can be computed as